metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Washington's ground game found its groove running straight through the trenches in the fourth quarter.
 Jacksonville's overall conditioning is a point of concern.

+Washington seems to run a good amount of standard nickel defense with four down linemen and two linebackers, similar to what Ron Rivera operated in Carolina.
+The secondary switches between zone or man coverage.

 ***

 ## Chiefs @ Cardinals